rya-sge/access-denied/_posts/2026-09-09-kzg-polynomial-commitments-glossary.md

 Every security property above rests on discrete logarithms in a pairing group, which Shor's algorithm solves.
 A sufficiently large quantum computer recovers $$\alpha$$ from the reference string and destroys binding for every commitment ever made under it, retroactively.

-This is the structural reason a system that wants post-quantum plausibility does not use KZG.
+That is why a system aiming at post-quantum plausibility does not use KZG.
 FRI commits through Merkle trees over Reed-Solomon codewords and needs only a collision-resistant hash, at the price of proofs measured in kilobytes; the Bulletproofs inner product argument needs only discrete logarithms and no setup, at the price of logarithmic proofs and linear verification.
-The choice among the three is a choice among constant proofs, no trusted setup, and quantum resistance, and no scheme currently offers all three.
+The choice among the three is a choice among constant proofs, no trusted setup, and quantum resistance, and no deployed scheme offers all three.

 ## Conclusion